 Audley Travel's itinerary aboard the Steam Ship Sudan offers the last word in exclusivity and Victorian-era refinement.
 The steamship, which was constructed in 1885 for King Fouad, was the direct inspiration for Agatha Christie's famous novel Death on the Nile and still features much of its period furniture and machinery.
 With only 18 cabins and five suites, a cruise aboard the Steam Ship Sudan is a wonderfully intimate experience; however, those looking forward to cocktails by the pool or elaborate entertainment will be disappointed.

-The 22-room Oberoi Philae combines a traditional exterior with luxuriously appointed cabins, a temperature-controlled outdoor pool, a movie theater and dance floor.
+The 22-room Oberoi Philae combines a traditional exterior with luxuriously appointed cabins, a temperature-controlled outdoor pool, a movie theater, and a dance floor.

 However, the experience is probably one of the most authentic (and certainly the cheapest) on the river.